A Narrative Approach to Making New Year Resolutions

-Exercises Two: Your 2021 Journey [Allow 1 Hour]
+Exercise Two: Your 2022 Hero Journey [Allow 1 Hour]

 If you want your own downloadable copy, please contact me by leaving a message in the comments section below.

-Exercises Three: Media Release [Allow 5 Minutes]
+Exercise Three: Media Release [Allow 5 Minutes]

-- Imagine there is a media release about you and what you ultimately achieve in 2021.
-Write your future media release.
-Have fun, be creative.
-Start with a big bold headline.
+- Imagine there is a media release about you and what you ultimately achieve in 2022.

-- What have you realized about what you really want and what is most important to you?
+- What have you realized about what you really want, and what is most important to you?

-- What do you already have in place to meet your 2021 goals?
+- What do you already have in place to meet your 2022 goals?
 Are there areas in your life where you only have to make small changes to get what you want?

 - What do you need to let go?

-With every goal you set, with every action you take, always ask yourself.
-How does this fit into the overall story of where I want to go?
-Does this still fit into the plan or should I let it go?
+With every goal you set, with every action you take, always ask yourself: How does this fit into the overall story of where I want to go?
+Does this still fit into the plan, or should I let it go?
 Being willing to shift and change, allowing yourself the flexibility to move in flow is important.

 I've been using narrative journaling to enhance my life experience for over three years now.
 If you'd like to know more about how narrative journaling can help you, then leave me a comment below.